Feeling pressured to give the perfect gift? It might not be as hard as you think. Check out these four budget-friendly gift ideas.

 For your next holiday get-together, suggest a gift exchange that allows each family member to buy a gift for just one person.

-“It’s unrealistic to expect each family member to get each person a gift,” Cannavo says.
+“It’s unrealistic to expect each family member to get each person a gift,” Cannavo said.
 “Families can get pretty creative with the whole process, and it brings the family together.”

 Set a spending limit